 Deciding when to visit really depends on what you want to catch.
-All of the salmon species return at different times during the summer so when planning a fishing trip it is helpful to study the run timing and if possible plan your trip around peak dates for the species you wish to target.
+All of the salmon species return at different times during the summer so when planning an Alaska fishing trip it is helpful to study the run timing and if possible plan your trip around peak dates for the species you wish to target.

 The Kenai Peninsula receives four of the five pacific salmon species including kings, sockeye, silvers, and pinks.
 From May through October there is always a worthwhile fishing adventure to pursue.

 Beginning in May and spanning well into October and even November, there is always something exciting to pursue.
-From the Kenai to the Kasilof Rivers, to float plane destinations on the west side of Cook Inlet, to salt water adventures from Homer, Seward and Ninilchik, we are literally surrounded by angling opportunities.
+From the Kenai to the Kasilof Rivers, to floatplane destinations on the west side of Cook Inlet, to saltwater adventures from Homer, Seward, and Ninilchik, we are literally surrounded by angling opportunities.

-To make it easy for you to see what the best fishing options are during different months of the season we have them all listed for you right here!
+To make it easy for you to see what the best Alaska fishing options are during different months of the season we have them all listed for you right here!

 The Kenai River is the longest river on the Kenai Peninsula.
 It originates from Kenai Lake in the Kenai Mountain Range near Cooper Landing.